meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/user-guide/mdp-options.rst

    the atoms to give the total weight for the COM.
 The number should be 0, meaning all 1, or the number of atoms in the pull group.

+.. mdp:: pull-group1-weight-factor-expression

+   Optional weight factor expression used to dynamically alter atom weights.
+The mathematical expression is evaluated using muParser.

 .. mdp:: pull-group1-pbcatom

    (0)